doyougnu/hs-opt-handbook.github.io/src/Preliminaries/the_checklist.rst

 - [ ] Have you set up benchmarks?
 Are they realistic?
 Do the exercise the full data space?
 - [ ] Are your data types strict?
 Can you unpack them?
 - [ ] Have you removed excessive polymorphism?
+- [ ] Have you reduced data dependencies?
+- [ ] Are you accidentally creating closures in a hot loop?
 - [ ] Are you using ``Text`` or ``ByteString`` instead of ``String``?
 - [ ] Can you inline and monomorphise critical functions, especially in hot loops?
 - [ ] Are you :ref:`accidentally allocating <excessive-closure-allocation>` in a hot loop?